-ANSWER: Several reports of serious outbreaks of foodborne illness have been traced back to unpasteurized fruit or vegetable juices.
-Drinking bottled juices that are not pasteurized poses serious health risks.
-To protect the health of our customers, Genesis PURE™ uses a process of pasteurization known as flash pasteurization.
-Flash pasteurization kills disease-causing microorganisms as well or better than traditional pasteurization and results in fewer nutrient losses. .
-Flash pasteurization heats juices at approximately 195°F for about 30 seconds.
-This quick heating process minimally effects the nutritional value and taste of the juice while effectively destroying anything potentially harmful to the consumer.
+ANSWER: Foodborne illness is often traced back to unpasteurized fruit or vegetable juices.
+Drinking bottled juices that are not pasteurized can pose serious health risks, especially to young children and the elderly who have reduced immune capacity.
+To protect the health of our customers, we use a process of UHT (ultra-high temperature) pasteurization.
+This process kills disease-causing microorganisms as well as, or better than, traditional methods and results in significantly fewer nutrient losses.
+UHT pasteurization heats juices to very high temperatures for only a few seconds, locking in flavor and better preserving beneficial nutrients.
+This exceptionally quick heating process minimally effects the nutritional value and taste of the juice while effectively destroying anything potentially harmful to the consumer.

 Product Ingredient Sourcing

 ANSWER: We source raw materials from all over the world in order to get the highest quality ingredients for our products.

 QUESTION: Why do Genesis PURE™ products contain synthetic ingredients?

 ANSWER: In the supplement industry, “synthetic” has no official definition.
 Commonly, synthetic ingredients are considered to be any ingredient that is not extracted from a whole food source.
 There are benefits as well as disadvantages to using synthetic vitamins and minerals.